-The dental industry has been revolutionized by teeth replacement options.
+The dental industry has been revolutionized by implants.
 They restore your bite and your smile.
 Implants provide exceptional options for permanently replacing missing teeth.
-But even with the most modern dental implant technology, you still need an experienced implant dentist, like those at dentistry center in Queens NY, to perform the surgical procedure to reduce your risks of dental implant complications.
+But even with the most modern dental implant technology, you still need an experienced cosmetic dentist, like those at CitiDental in Queens, to perform the surgical procedure to reduce your risks of dental implant complications.

 Quality dental work in the hands of a talented cosmetic dentist drastically reduces your risks of dental implant problems.
 While the dental implant process does carry some risks, the different types of implants give you a permanent solution to missing teeth.
 Additionally, they improve your smile, boost your overall physical health and increase your confidence.
 Your CitiDental team is committed to keeping your dental health accessible, so they offer plans to give you affordable options.